 Expert witnesses are witnesses with specialized knowledge who are permitted to give opinions in court based on their expertise.
 Expert witnesses must be called in even the most basic district court drug cases.
 In a typical drug case, the prosecutor must call a chemist or alternate witness to identify the actual substance and may also call additional witnesses who proclaim to have expertise on drug consumption rates, street value of drugs, methods of packaging for distribution, and characteristics of a drug sale.
 These so-called experts must be challenged vigorously before trial and during trial.
 I not only have extensive experience handling expert witnesses, but I also lecture extensively to lawyers teaching them what to do when facing a drug chemist or other types of expert witnesses.
 I have lectured for the Committee for Public Counsel Services, Massachusetts Continuing Legal Education, Middlesex Defense Attorneys, and the Greater Lowell Bar Association on confronting drug chemists at trial.
 When lawyers across the state have questions about their drug cases, they call me.
 I invite you to do the same.

+Searching “good lawyers for drug charges near me”?
+Contact us if you are in the Massachusetts areas of Greater Boston or Lowell.
 If you have been charged with a drug offense you need a lawyer with the knowledge and experience to beat the charges.
 Please contact me for a free consultation.